 This tells you the percent of patients that suffered from a urinary tract infection.
 These infections are sometimes linked to poor hygiene.

 Appropriately Uses Anti-Psychotic Medication

-This metric measures the percentage of long-term residents who were given antipsychotic drugs.
-Increased usage of these drugs may mean a nursing home is using these drugs to subdue residents in situations where such medications aren't medically indicated.
-However, some facilities may need to rely on these drugs due to having more patients suffering from cognitive disorders.
+This statistic indicates the percentage of long-term care residents who were prescribed antipsychotic medication.
+Excessive reliance on these medications may mean a nursing home is using these drugs to control patient behavior in situations where such medications aren't medically indicated.
+However, some facilities may need to rely on these drugs due to an increased number of residents suffering from cognitive disorders.

 Appropriately Uses Anti-Anxiety Medication

 In Courtyard at Seasons, 11.11% of Patients use Anti-Anxiety Medication

 This statistic tells you the percentage of long-term patients taking antianxiety drugs.

 In Courtyard at Seasons, 32.14% of Patients